nboughton/go-plotlytypes/README.md

 You might also wonder why all the axes values are []string.
 I made a point about this in the comments but it's worth repeating here:

 Why are all axes strings?
 Because it's more flexible.
-You're passing this data to
-	 Plotly.js which interprets it accordingly and where strconv has no value it returns an empty string which plotly ignores but maintains the correct number of elements in the set.
+You're passing this data to Plotly.js which interprets it accordingly and when strconv errosr with no value it returns an empty string which plotly ignores but maintains the correct number of elements in the set.
 This removes useless visual noise from the graph and allows you to make your axes anything.
 Yes, there's a performance overhead to the conversion but it is on the scale of a fraction of a fraction of a second, which I see as a reasonable compromise